Hertig-family/CPPON/readme.txt

              COMap: This is the main container class which usually holds all other instances of the message.
 It is implemented as a std::map<std::string, CPPON *>.

                     As such it has a number of functions dedicated to iterating through the items in the map as well as the ability to search add and remove items from from the map.
 It is important to note that all objects contained in the map are “owned” by the map.
-This means that when the object is destroyed all object contained by the map will also be destroyed.
+This means that when the object isn destroyed all object contained by the map will also be destroyed.

                     It should also be understood that when a COMap object is created either by the use of a JSON string or by a JSON Object all object contained will also be created.
 In this way a very